The Wire (The Wire episode): The Street

-The police
+The Police

 McNulty meets with Rawls and Landsman.
 Rawls tells McNulty he expects the Barksdale investigation to wrap up in a week's time, which McNulty has no intention of doing.
 Pressured by Rawls, Landsman orders Bunk to charge the Barksdales in the old murder cases.
 McNulty, Greggs and Freamon expect issuing charges will prompt Avon to change his operation and negate all their work.
 Daniels fails to dissuade Rawls, but convinces Burrell to overrule him.
-Rawls responds by asking Santangelo to keep him informed of anything that McNulty does that might be used against him.
+Rawls responds by asking Santangelo to keep him informed of anything McNulty does that might be used against him.

 In the detail office, Freamon notes the high level of pager activity the previous night.
 The new wiretaps on the payphones legally require officers to monitor them; Herc is dismayed that this will mean long hours of surveillance work.
 Freamon is angry at his co-workers' laziness and asks what they expected when they joined the detail.
 After Stinkum chastises Bodie for using his name on the phone, Freamon explains to Prez that the call should be marked "pertinent" because it is evidence of conspiracy, even without providing hard evidence of drugs.
-Prez shows an aptitude and an interest in meticulously tracking the wiretaps, even asking an impressed Daniels if they can get additional filing cabinets.
-Daniels berates Polk for stumbling in drunk and orders him to either get to work or check into medical for alcohol abuse.
-Polk chooses the latter.
+Prez shows an aptitude and interest in meticulously tracking the wiretaps, even asking an impressed Daniels if they can get additional filing cabinets.
+Daniels berates Polk for stumbling in drunk and orders him to either get to work or check into medical for alcohol abuse; Polk chooses the latter.